IestynGage/iestyngage.com-v2/src/posts/swift-features.md

 <p>
 And god dam does it make reading closures/lambda/callbacks a lot easier.
-My main problem with closures is that when I'm working on exisiting closures; it's not my first port-of-call to look if another closure with an extra parameter exists.
+My main problem with closures is that when I'm working on existing closures; it's not my first port-of-call to look if another closure with an extra parameter exists.
 This occasionally means I do something idiotic where the closures is calculating some value that is already being supplied.
-This is specially problematic in javascipt/typescript where your supplying theses to a third part library component.
+This is specially problematic in JavaScript/TypeScript where your supplying theses to a third part library component.
 </p>

 <p>